To help Aim members control the increasing cost of their employee medical insurance.

 Unfortunately, we can’t make any guarantees about the cost of future premiums.
 However, one of the main advantages of the Trust is that we spread risk over a larger number of members.
 This reduces volatility and makes for lower premium renewals over time.
 One of our primary objectives is to lower the trend of premium increases, which has been running between 8% and 15% for the last decade.

-Renewal increases are tiered so that above average performers receive lower increases than below average performers.
+Renewal increases are tiered using a banding formula, so that above average performers receive lower increases than below average performers.

 We built the Trust on sound principles and a long-term commitment to properly fund premiums (which include all fixed costs and 100% of maximum claims costs plus reserves for run-out claims).
 The Board of Trustees will make sound decisions on the financial stability of the Trust.
 Also, the Trust is regulated by the Indiana Department of Insurance for its members’ protection.

 We intend to offer proposals to all municipalities that express interest in joining the Trust, subject to our underwriting parameters.
 One of our key requirements is to be viable over the long term.
 The Trustees have appointed an Underwriting Committee to oversee the growth of the Trust.
-If your city or town would not positively impact the Trust, you may not receive a quote for this year; however, risk does change, so you may reapply in following years and be reviewed for a quote at that time.
+If your city or town would not be positively impacted by joining the Trust, you may not receive a quote for the year.
+Keep in mind that risk does change, so you may reapply in following years and be reviewed for a quote at that time.

 You’ll have a dedicated team of professionals to handle any claims disputes or errors.
-Your dedicated team consists of an Account Executive and Account Manager from UnitedHealthcare, an Account Executive and Claims Resolution Specialist from Henriott Group, and Ann Cottingim, the Director of Trust Operations for Aim.
+Your dedicated team consists of an Account Executive and Account Manager from UnitedHealthcare, an Account Executive and Claims Resolution Specialist from LHD, and Amy Eberwine, Deputy Director of the Aim Medical Trust.

 They will be offered coverage by UnitedHealthcare’s broad national network, so they will receive the same quality of care and network discounts that they experience in Indiana.